vangelissl/fltk_cpp_guides/Guide on FLTK use in VS 2022 C++ Projects.md

 ---

 ## Step 2: Add Property Sheet
-If you never dealt with Property Sheet, you might think: "But I just added this sheet to my project, why would I do it again".
+If you never dealt with Property Sheet before, you might think: "But I just added this sheet to my project, why would I do it again".
 The problem is your Property Sheet is not visible to your project and the setting won't be applied.
 To active your .props file you need the Property Manager menu, which is commonly not found easily but you have me and this guide, so shouldn't be much trouble for you to do this:

 **Go to "View" → "Other Windows" → "Property Manager"**